As usual, this is the day that the clocks go back

 This page is left as a placeholder until we are ready to accept entries for the next Wessex.
 As always, this will be on the Sunday that British Summer Time ends.
-Please come back for details in September or watch for our announcement through the BGA.
+Please watch for our announcement through the BGA.

 This is a three-round, even-game McMahon competition played to AGA rules.
 There will be 60 minutes each on the clock.
 Overtime will be 30 stones in the first five minutes and 60 stones in each subsequent five minute period.
 Komi is 7.5 points, or 0.5 points in handicap games.
 The Wessex is a Class B tournament for official rating purposes.

 Prizes will be awarded to the players with the highest number of wins.
 The overall winner will also hold the Wessex Trophy for one year.
 This year we will supplement the usual trophies with cash prizes.

 Registration 9.15 – 10.00 First round 10.15 Prizegiving Around 18.00

 We will accept entries on the day without surcharge but it really helps to have an idea of numbers.
 Use the form below if you can, or enter by email or post.
 These options are described in the PDF you can download here.
 It also has a map and directions useful on the day even if you enter online.

 The entry fee includes all-day tea, coffee and snacks but not lunch.
 Pubs and food outlets are nearby, or bring your own.

 The tournament will once again be held at: